What is Hand Therapy?

 If you have pain in your hands, wrists, arms, elbows, shoulders, or fingers, you may benefit from seeing a hand specialist.
 A hand therapist can help you recover from surgery, prevent and relieve everyday pain, or treat specific conditions related to the hand and upper extremity.
 If you have any of the following conditions, you may benefit from hand therapy:

-If you have pain in the hand or upper extremity, seek help from one of our top-notch hand therapists in Nashville or Franklin, TN.
+If you have pain in the hand or upper extremity, seek help from one of our top-notch hand therapists in Nashville, Franklin, or Brentwood, TN.
 To schedule an appointment, call us or request an appointment online.